 For the past 20 years, Zell am See has become a popular destination for tourists from Arab countries, largely due to a marketing campaign comparing its clear waters, snow-capped peaks, and lush slopes to the paradise described in the Quran.
 Most visitors come from Saudi Arabia, especially in summer.

 Because the town is so popular, it has many hotels and guesthouses.
-If you plan to stay here, you can find a list of all the most recommended accommodations in the Zell am See-Kaprun area.
+If you plan to stay here, you can find a list of all the most recommended accommodations in the Zell am See-Kaprun area at the end of this article.
 The town center is cute, although very touristy.
 In the center, there is a variety of restaurants, cafes, and ice cream shops for warm days.

 Recommended Accommodations Near Zell am See